Performing Due Diligence in Costa Rica: What You Need to Know Costa Rica is a…

 What happens if a borrower pays late?

-Many people ask us about payment information, particularly “What happens if a borrower pays late?”
+Many people ask us about payment information, mainly “What happens if a borrower pays late?”
 We want to use this opportunity to remind everyone about the importance of making on-time payments and the consequences of not doing so.

 Many borrowers prefer to set up an automatic payment with their bank.
-Remember, the goal is to establish a great relationship between the borrowers and lenders.
+Remember, the goal is to establish a significant relationship between the borrowers and lenders.
 The first step is to pay on time or even a day or two earlier!
 The comfort level increases monthly with every payment made on time and is worth its weight in Gold.
 Once this loan is paid off, there may come a time when a new loan is needed, and with that excellent track record, it is easy for us to say, “Never a day late or a dollar short!”.
 This is worth more than the collateral itself!

 But what happens if the borrower doesn’t pay on time?
 In this case, the debtor is subjected to specific penalties.
 In Costa Rica, the legal process for compensating the lender when a debtor fails to pay a loan payment on time is known as “interés moratorio,” which translates to “interest on arrears,” “default interest,” “late interest,” or “moratorium interest.”